Qatar: Country and Foreign Investment

 Entry and Residence

-Nationals of the following countries can obtain a visa upon arrival in Qatar: Andorra, Australia, Brunei, Canada, the EU, Hong Kong SAR, Japan, South Korea, Liechtenstein, Malaysia, New Zealand, San Marino, Singapore, Switzerland, and the USA.
+Citizens of the following territories can obtain a visa on arrival in Qatar: Andorra, Australia, Brunei, Canada, the EU, Hong Kong, Japan, South Korea, Liechtenstein, Malaysia, New Zealand, San Marino, Singapore, Switzerland, and the USA.

-Nationals of other countries must apply to the Immigration Department in Doha.
-The application must include a letter of invitation from someone who is legally living in Qatar, or have their visa request authorized by a tour agency.
+Nationals of other jurisdictions must apply to the Immigration Department in Doha.
+The application must include a letter of invitation from someone who is legally living in Qatar or have their visa request authorized by a tour agency.